 This is ensured by the Rhebo Sensor App, which can be installed directly on ctrlX AUTOMATION’s control platform ctrlX CORE due to its open architecture.
 This eliminates the need for additional hardware that would otherwise be required to collect data.

 IT managers can thus maintain 24/7 security monitoring of industrial plants and perform in-depth forensic analysis of all security incidents.
 Asset management, network segmentation, dynamic firewall configuration and security automation are also implemented.
 In perspective, Rhebo complements the security functions of the IEC 62443 SL3 certified ctrlX CORE.

-Klaus Mochalski, CEO and founder at Rhebo, explains: “ctrlX AUTOMATION represents for us the ideal integration platform for a wide range of applications due to useful functionalities, high extensibility as well as connectivity with other systems.
+Klaus Mochalski, co-founder of Rhebo, explains: “ctrlX AUTOMATION represents for us the ideal integration platform for a wide range of applications due to useful functionalities, high extensibility as well as connectivity with other systems.
 With its openness, the platform sets a new benchmark for automation systems.
 This is an important multiplier for our solutions.”